Mailchimp Transactional Email To Mailtrap:

 Mailtrap Tip

-You can use ActionMailer Balancer Ruby gem to proportionally distribute the email sending load between two different sending services (e.g. 70% Mailchimp Transactional Email and 30% Mailtrap) to mitigate the sending risks.
+Use ActionMailer Balancer Ruby gem to proportionally distribute the email sending load between two different sending services (e.g. 70% Mailchimp and 30% Mailtrap) to mitigate the sending risks.

 Getting started

-To start sending emails with Mailtrap, you only need to create an account, then register, and verify your domain.
-Domain setup and verification is done from the Sending Domains menu.
+To start sending emails with Mailtrap, you only need to create an account and verify your domain.
+Domain setup and verification are done from the Sending Domains menu.
+Read this article to learn more about that process.

 Domain verification